 Every artist has crumpled up paintings in their trash can.
-Every designer has itterations of the same word or phrase in their sketch book.
+Every designer has iterations of the same word or phrase in their sketch book.
 Just because they’ve posted their best work on their Instagram profile doesn’t mean they NEVER mess up.

 In fact, we all do!
 And those mess ups?
 They help you discover your best work.
 You’ve got to push through the screw ups and mistakes so you can uncover the gems in your work.
 The things that really help you enter that flow state.
-The work that lights you up and your proud to share.
+The work that lights you up and you're proud to share.

 You will, over time, make small improvements and tiny adjustments that create your own path.
-If you stick to copying someone’s work forever, you’re eyes are set and your feet are following someone else’s path.
+If you stick to copying someone’s work forever, your eyes are set and your feet are following someone else’s path.
 But by practicing without consuming first, messing up along the way, etc. your feet start to make small turns and pivots along the way that help you dig your own path.
 Your style.
-It’s a journey or a path, not a moment in time where you just decide what you’re style is.
+It’s a journey or a path, not a moment in time where you just decide what your style is.
 It’s evolving and always changing because you should be growing as you practice.